Mindfulness Activities Kids the Family will Enjoy!

 Mindful breathing for kids is something that the meditation session provides.
-During the session, we all sit in my family room and breathe with quiet guidance.
-My children are very receptive and embrace the practice more easily than I do.
-I find that it is hard for me to relax and let the stress of my day go while my kids are present and take each breath at a time.
+We all sat in my family room during the session and breathed with quiet guidance.
+My children are very receptive and embrace the practice more quickly than I do.
+I find it hard to relax and let the stress of my day go while my kids are present and take each breath at a time.
 Once again, the timing helps with this.
-It’s after dinner, it’s getting close to bedtime and it is a calm atmosphere.
+It’s after dinner, getting close to bedtime, and it is a calm atmosphere.
 If I asked my kids to meditate in other situations, it wouldn’t work.
 It’s all about the time, the place, the practice, and the present moment.

 As we all continue to practice, I wish I had started meditation as a child.
-Meditation is a lifelong practice and I want my kids to grasp ways for better self-control.
-People need to be taught to regulate themselves and it is hugely overlooked in childhood.
-Learning how to breathe and connect with yourself is really hard.
+Meditation is a lifelong practice, and I want my kids to grasp ways for better self-control.
+People must be taught to regulate themselves, which is hugely overlooked in childhood.
+Learning how to breathe and connect with yourself is hard.
 But I find that modeling control to my children shows them how to regulate meltdowns, anger, and stress.
-Something that we often discuss, is how we can’t control life but we can control how we react to it.
+We often discuss how we can’t control life, but we can control how we react to it.

 Mindfulness Exercises for Kids

 I’ve always been a fan of yoga for kids and have seen firsthand the benefits.
 Last year, I implemented mindfulness activities for preschoolers in my classroom.
 We did a yoga alphabet program that I taught in my preschool.
 Each letter is associated with the letter of the week.
 By mid-year, my three-year-old students were going through a flow of several yoga moves.
-With 5-minute mindfulness activities, my students were associating yoga moves with a letter, stretching their bodies, and using many different learning styles.
-It was interesting to watch how some kids learned the yoga move before the letter name with recognition.
-We all learn in different ways and yoga for kids teaches endless lessons.
+With 5-minute mindfulness activities, my student’s associated yoga moves with a letter, stretched their bodies and used many different learning styles.
+Watching how some kids learned the yoga move before the letter name with recognition was interesting.
+We all learn differently, and kids’ yoga teaches endless lessons.

-During the mindfulness exercises, Adrienne walked us through yoga for migraine and pain.
-This is particularly important for me since I carry a lot of tension in my neck and shoulders.
+Adrienne walked us through yoga for migraine and pain during the mindfulness exercises.
+This is particularly important since I carry a lot of tension in my neck and shoulders.
 The yoga sessions are done seated.
 Our savasana at the end put us all in a deeply relaxed state.
 (Actually, my son fell asleep!
 Check out the picture above.)
 I love yoga!
 It’s another exercise I wish I had started at a younger age.
-I know it’s going to benefit my kids for a lifetime and a practice that they can carry with them forever.
+I know it will benefit my kids for a lifetime and a practice they can carry with them forever.

 By practicing yoga poses, children can learn how to exercise, develop confidence, and concentrate better.- Parent.com